Garage Door

 Disconnect the opener and call us.

 Pull the red emergency release rope.
 Operate the door manually.
-If it’s heavy or sticks, the spring is also gone, not just the opener.
-We’ll diagnose both on one visit, one quote.
+If it’s heavy or sticks, the spring may also be damaged, not just the opener.
+We’ll diagnose both problems during the same visit and provide one written quote.

 Belt Drive